 Sure, consuming these pieces of content is important for the consumer to address whatever problem they’re experiencing.
 But is it really something they want to read?
 Nope.
 And if they do, it’s likely out of necessity or there’s nothing better on the internet.

-No matter what industry you’re in, you should produce content that’s enjoyable to read.
+No matter what industry you’re in, you should produce content that’s enjoyable to read, being careful to avoid these common content marketing mistakes.
 Your content should make the consumer feel comfortable and reassured about their situation or problem.
 It should not only inform, but it should also entertain your reader.